-&lt;sup>26 Other key considerations include product being priced, types of losses covered, the jurisdiction where the policy is in force, etc. The size of the policy is highlighted because it has an enormous impact on the insurance charges and savings, as discussed later in this chapter.
+&lt;sup>30 Other key considerations include product being priced, types of losses covered, the jurisdiction where the policy is in force, etc. The size of the policy is highlighted because it has an enormous impact on the insurance charges and savings, as discussed later in this chapter.

-&lt;sup>27 As of this writing, NCCI is updating its published table of insurance charges (or aggregate excess loss factors, as they will be called).
-The current methodology groups risks by expected loss, bucketed into Expected Loss Groups (ELGs) and the proposed methodology groups risks by expected number of claims.
-Both expected loss group and expected number of claims serve the purpose of bucketing risks whose aggregate loss distributions have a similar variance component due to claim frequency.
+&lt;sup>31 Grouping policies either by expected total loss (expected loss group) or expected number of claims (expected claim count group) serves the purpose of bucketing risks whose aggregate loss distributions have a similar variance component due to claim frequency.
 Grouping explicitly by expected number of claims has the advantage of getting at that aspect of the risk more directly, and is less subject to inflation.
+But the expected loss is a core element of any pricing exercise, and may be more readily available.

 3.2.
-Empirical Construction of Table M
+Empirical Construction of Table $M^{32}$